 And while video/pictures are invaluable for learning new skills online(I really am grateful to live in a time when we have such a wealth of those resources) many great patterns are simply not available in those formats.
 The truth is that photos and videos take longer to create than a simple written document or pdf pattern, so not all pattern creators make them.
-Taking the time to learn written patterns(and even graphs, which I will cover in another post) will open up a huge world of available patterns to you.
+With this free download,you can start taking the time to learn written patterns(and even graphs, which I will cover in another post) will open up a huge world of available patterns to you.

 After sharing a few more thoughts on patterns in general, we’ll get into some detailed strategy for making written patterns your new favorite thing.
 Plus, if you want to speed up your learning here, be on the lookout for updates for my crochet patterns course!

 As I just pointed out, learning how to follow written patterns will benefit you just because of how many designs are published as just written patterns.
 While video tutorials for complete projects are wonderful, they are really the tip of the iceberg when it comes to all of the wonderful patterns that very talented designers have made available.